fengwangjiang/scala-style/scaladoc/index.rst

     /** Does something very simple */
     def simple = {}

-Note a few things, especially if you are coming from Java:

-* The left-hand margin of asterisks falls under the _third_ column, not the second, as is customary in Java
+Note, especially for those coming from Java, that the left-hand margin of asterisks falls under the _third_ column, not the second, as is customary in Java.
-* The trailing ``*/`` comes on the last line, *not* on a line by itself, as is customary in Java

 See the AuthorDocs_ at the EPFL Scala wiki for more technical info on formatting Scaladoc